GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Spawn camping

-- definition: attacking mobs while they're still inside (or as soon as they come out) of their spawn closet
+- definition: attacking mobs while they're still inside or in front of their spawn closet
 - requires that you already know the AI spawn locations combined with an aggressive playstyle
 - greatly reduces incoming damage as mobs can't shoot back while they're still inside their spawn closet (and if they do come out, they'll usually walk for a few meters or wait for a few seconds before shooting)
 - faster to switch between targets as they're all close to each other, leading to faster TTK